 California 14ers by Location

-The rugged east side of the Sierra Nevada, with its dizzying granite spires and pristine alpine lakes, hosts all but two of the California 14ers.
+The rugged east side of the Sierra Nevada range, with its dizzying granite spires and pristine alpine lakes, hosts all but two of the California 14ers.
 The other two are farther north: White Mountain tops the high desert Inyo-White mountains, and Shasta juts out of the California Cascades in the far north of the state.